greenboxal/doggohub/doc/development/migration_style_guide.md

 a big burden for most organizations.
 For this reason it is important that your migrations are written carefully, can be applied online and adhere to the style guide below.

-Migrations should not require GitLab installations to be taken offline unless _absolutely_ necessary - see the ["What Requires Downtime?"](what_requires_downtime.md) page.
+Migrations should not require DoggoHub installations to be taken offline unless _absolutely_ necessary - see the ["What Requires Downtime?"](what_requires_downtime.md) page.
 If a migration requires downtime, this should be clearly mentioned during the review process, as well as being documented in the monthly release post.
 For